Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Fixed Major bug involving the Serpent.
 Upon death, it called the monsterDeath function for the tail, which was causing problems later when monsters were being removed.
 Instead, we set the tail to be destroyed as it should have been.
 - The Serpent now has a moveTo function that so that its tail is moved around correctly when the Serpent is pushed.
+- The Braziers in the Shrine are now lit when the player walks close enough